mwaylabs/angularjs-mcap-session/README.md

 Work in progress!

 AngularJS module for session management with mCAP backends.
+Intercepts all $http requests.
+On unauthorized requests, the request is

 Concept taken from [http://www.espeo.pl/2012/02/26/authentication-in-angularjs-application](http://www.espeo.pl/2012/02/26/authentication-in-angularjs-application).
 Credits to Witold Szczerba.